Differentiable Bilevel Programming for Stackelberg Congestion Games: Reformulation of WE Through ILD

-Proposition \ref{prop:ed-ild} directly follows from Equation \eqref{eq:entropic-descent} in Example \ref{eg:ed}.
-It implies that ILD can be explained as the outcome of all travelers simultaneously minimizing their expected costs by a special mirror descent method.
+Proposition \ref{prop:ed-ild} implies that ILD can be explained as the outcome of all travelers simultaneously minimizing their expected costs by a special MD method.
+To the best of our knowledge, this is a new result.

-\begin{remark} This revelation helps connect ILD to classical traffic assignment algorithms, as well as DTD dynamical models.
-(1) \textit{Frank-Wolfe (FW) algorithm}.
-If we set the KL divergence $D_{\phi_w}(\vp_w, \vp_w^t)$ in Equation \eqref{eq:mirror-descent-w} to zero, then ILD iterate is reduced to the solution to the sub-problem of the FW algorithm \citep{frank1956algorithm}, a \emph{standard} algorithm for finding WE in the transportation literature \citep{leblanc1975efficient, florian1976application}.
-(2) \textit{Euclidean projection (EP) method}.
-When $D_{\phi_w}(\vp_w, \vp_w^t)$ in Equation \eqref{eq:mirror-descent-w} is a squared Euclidean distance $\|\vp_w - \vp_w^t\|_2^2$, an ILD iterate equals a EP, the building block of projection algorithms for VIPs \citep{bertsekas1982projection}.
-(3) \textit{Dual averaging (DA) method}.
-The MD method is also closely related to the dual averaging (also known as \textit{online} MD) method \citep{nesterov2009primal}.
-With the DA method, travelers aiming to minimize the expected cost will update their routing strategy on day $k$ by changing the term $\evp_k \cdot \exp(-r \cdot c_k(\vp; \vz))$ in Equation \ref{eq:def-h} to $\exp(-r \cdot \evs_k^t)$,